-This work has been supported in part by the Pacific Earthquake Engineering Research Center through the Earthquake Engineering Research Centers Program of the National Science Foundation under Award number EEC-9701568, and in part by NSF Grant Number CMS-

-0084530.
-The Technology for Education 2000 equipment grant from Intel Corporation provides the computers employed in this research.
+This work was supported in part by the Pacific Earthquake Engineering Research Center through the Earthquake Engineering Research Centers Program of the National Science Foundation under Award number EEC-9701568, and in part by NSF Grant Number CMS-0084530.
+The authors would also like to acknowledge the Technology for Education 2000 equipment grant from Intel Corporation.